Umuzi-org/pres-2024-06-learner-code-pandemics/content/code_organisation_and_structure/good_code_organisation.md

 Characteristics:

 - Adhering to **Single Responsibility Principle**: Small, focused functions.
-- **Cohersive**: Things that belong together should be kept together.
+- **Cohersive**: Things that belong together are kept together.
+- **Loose coupling**: Function don't know the implementation of another function.
-- **Consistent Naming**: Descriptive and uniform.
+- **Consistent Naming**: Descriptive and uniform names.
 - **DRY Principle**: No repeated code.
 - **Self documenting**: No need for to much comments.
 - **Proper Error Handling**: Errors handled effectively or left.
-- **Loose coupling**: Function should not know the implementation of another function.

 Well Organized Code is clear, modular, maintainable, and robust.